asntech/biasaway/docs/modules.rst

      "-s, --step",  "Sliding step (``default: 1``)"

-Dinucleotide shuffling within a sliding window
+K-mer shuffling within a sliding window
 ================================================

-For each user-provided sequence, a window will slide along to shuffle the nucleotides within the window, keeping the local dinucleotide composition.
-As such, the generated sequences will preserve the local dinucleotide composition of the input sequences along them.
+For each user-provided sequence, a window will slide along to shuffle the nucleotides within the window, keeping the local k-mer composition.
+As such, the generated sequences will preserve the local k-mer composition of the input sequences along them.

 **Usage:**